Brianconn71/ms3-recipedia/README.md

 * I want the site to be easy to use and have consistent design and imagery.

-* I want the site to be responsive on all screen sizes .
+* I want the site to be responsive on all screen sizes.

 * I want a way to generate income for the site.